terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 * Use custom Python code developed by Evelyn Jensen
   * https://github.com/Eljensen/ParseDBR_ddRAD
-  * For more information, see
+  * For more information, see the files in the primer_info folder within this repo

 * On Digital Alliance of Canada cluster (or similar)...